kim-nguyenkhn/shiny-tiles/README.md

 * is a lightweight (1.2 KB) CSS file
 * plug-and-play
 * compatible with modern browsers that support CSS3 (IE10+)
-* customizble in any color!
+* customizable in any color!

 ![Shiny Tiles Demo](demo.gif)